Viasna: 2010-2019

-Following a widespread crackdown on political activists protesting a controversial 2010 presidential election criticized by United Nations and European Union observers, both Viasna's offices and Bialatski's home have been repeatedly searched by state security forces.
-On 14 February, Bialatski was summoned to the Public Prosecutor's office and warned that as Viasna was an unregistered organization, the government would seek criminal proceedings against it if the group continued to operate.
+The controversial 2010 presidential election were followed by a large-scale crackdown on political activists, both Viasna's offices and Bialatski's home have been repeatedly searched by state security forces.

+On 14 February, 2011, Bialatski was summoned to the Public Prosecutor's office and warned that as Viasna was an unregistered organization, the government would seek criminal proceedings against it if the group continued to operate.
+Later in 2011, Bialatski was sentenced to four and a half years in prison on tax evasion charges.
+He served more than 3 years before an amnesty in 2014.

 On 26 November 2012, in accordance with a court ruling against Bialatski, the Minsk office of Viasna was confiscated and sealed by the Belarusian government.
 Amnesty International described the closure as "a blatant violation of Belarus' international human rights obligations".